sparkflows/sparkflows-docs/docs/rest-api-curl/processors.rst

 Overview
 --------

-The Processors REST API's, allow you to get the list of available Processors and details regarding each Processor
+The Processors REST API's, allow you to get the list of available Processors and details regarding each Processor.

-Below are the various Processor API's available in Sparkflows
+Below are the various Processor API's available in Sparkflows.

-They should be executed after you have logged into Sparkflows
+They should be executed after you have logged into Sparkflows.
+Use the -b option to use the cookies previously saved.

 Get List of available Processors